Torquay Open

-The Rothmans Torquay Tournament was grass court tennis event founded in 1879.
-In 1881 it was known as the Torquay Lawn Tennis Tournmament. that was held at the Winter Garden, Torquay, Devon, England.It contiuned under that name until after World War II when it was known as the Torquay Open Lawn Tennis Tournament though to the 1960s.
-In 1971 the tobacco company Rothmans International took over sponsorship of the event until 1974 when their sponsorship ended.
+The Torquay Open was grass court tennis event founded in 1879.
+In 1881 it was known as the Torquay Lawn Tennis Tournmament. that was held at the Winter Garden, Torquay, Devon, England.
+It continued under that name until after World War II when it was known as the Torquay Open In 1971 the tobacco company Rothmans International took over sponsorship of the event and it was branded as the Rothmans Torquay Tournament until 1974 when their sponsorship ended.

 This tournament though no longer part of the international tour is still being staged today as the Torbay Open Tennis Tournament.